-Ibrahim is a quiet and earnest eleven-year-old boy who hardly ever smiles.
+Ibrahim is a quiet and serious eleven-year-old boy who hardly ever smiles.
 His brother Juan is a year older and one can at best guess the cheerful nature behind his timidity.
 Ibrahim and Juan are from Syria.
 Together with their family, they escaped the fighting in their home town Aleppo and came to Turkey.
-Now, they live in a crumbling accommodation with their mother Fatme.
+Now, they live in a small and rundown shack with their mother Fatme.
 The mother and her sons collect plastic bottles and canisters and sell them for a couple of euros per month.
-Additionally, both boys work on construction sites — very hard work for very little money.
-The income is hardly enough to survive on.
+In addition to that, both boys work on construction sites – very hard work for little money.
+Their combined income is hardly enough to survive on.

 Ever since Ibrahim and Juan started participating in Welthungerhilfe’s photo project, their spirits have visibly lifted.
-Here, they have the opportunity to be children again.
-At the photo club, together with other Syrian and Turkish boys and girls, the brothers study how to take photos with an analogue camera and how to develop them in the darkroom.
-“At first, Ibrahim showed an aggressive behaviour, but when we started to listen to music and danced while we were developing the photos, he managed to become more comfortable.
-The children soon realised that this wasn’t only about learning about photography, but mostly about having fun together,” recounts photographer and teacher Emel Ernalbant.
+At the “Children Photo Club”, they have the opportunity to be children again.
+Together with other Syrian and Turkish boys and girls, the brothers study how to take photos with an analogue camera and how to develop them in the darkroom.
+“At first, Ibrahim showed aggressive behaviour, but when we started listening to music and danced while we were developing the photos, he became more comfortable.
+The children soon realised that this was not only about learning about photography, but mostly about having fun together,” recounts photographer and teacher Emel Ernalbant.

 Studying Helps To Feel A Little More Light-Hearted